galaxyproject/iwc/best_practices/naming_conventions.md

 #### Bad:

-Functionalities are mangled together and confusing:
+Functionalities are mangled together and confusing to anyone but the developer:
 <pre>
 <i>
 DNA PE seq frag remap contamination aggregate v.0.2.0